 We believe that our audits provide a reasonable basis for our opinion.

-In planning and performing our fiscal year 2009 audit, we considered the Commission's internal control over financial reporting by obtaining an understanding of the Commission's internal control, determining whether internal controls had been placed in operation, assessing control risk, and performing tests of controls as a basis for designing our auditing procedures for the purpose of expressing our opinion on the financial statements.
-We did not test all controls relevant to operating objectives as broadly defined by the Federal Managers' Financial Integrity Act of 1982.
-The objective of our audit was not to express an opinion on the effectiveness of the Commission's internal control over financial reporting.
+In planning and performing our fiscal year 2010 audit, we considered the Commission's internal control over financial reporting by obtaining an understanding of the Commission's internal control, determining whether internal controls had been placed in operation, assessing control risk, and performing tests of controls as a basis for designing our auditing procedures for the purpose of expressing our opinion on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of the Commission's internal control over financial reporting.
 Accordingly, we do not express an opinion on the effectiveness of the Commission's internal control over financial reporting.

-As part of obtaining reasonable assurance about whether the Commission's fiscal year 2009 financial statements are free of material misstatement, we performed tests of the Commission's compliance with certain provisions of laws, regulations, and contracts, noncompliance with which could have a direct and material effect on the determination of the financial statement amounts, and certain provisions of other laws and regulations specified in OMB Bulletin No. 07-04, as amended, including the provisions referred to in Section 803(a) of FFMIA.
+Furthermore, we did not test all controls relevant to operating objectives as broadly defined by the Federal Managers' Financial Integrity Act of 1982.
+As part of obtaining reasonable assurance about whether the Commission's fiscal year 2010 financial statements are free of material misstatement, we performed tests of the Commission's compliance with certain provisions of laws, regulations, and contracts, noncompliance with which could have a direct and material effect on the determination of the financial statement amounts, and certain provisions of other laws and regulations specified in OMB Bulletin No. 07-04, as amended, including the provisions referred to in Section 803(a) of FFMIA.
 We limited our tests of compliance to the provisions described in the preceding sentence, and we did not test compliance with all laws, regulations, and contracts, applicable to the Commission.
 However, providing an opinion on compliance with laws, regulations, and contracts, was not an objective of our audit and, accordingly, we do not express such an opinion.

-Federal Energy Regulatory Commission November 6, 2009 Page 4 of 4

-This report is intended solely for the information and use of the Commission's management, the Department of Energy's Office of Inspector General, OMB, the U.S. Government Accountability Office, and the U.S. Congress and is not intended to be and should not be used by anyone other than these specified parties.
+Federal Energy Regulatory Commission November 5, 2010 Page 4 of 4 This report is intended solely for the information and use of the Commission's management, the Department of Energy's Office of Inspector General, OMB, the U.S. Government Accountability Office, and the U.S. Congress and is not intended to be and should not be used by anyone other than these specified parties.
+KPMG LLP November 5, 2010